WALK-IN FLU SHOTS

 - Influenza B

 While most flu shots and the nasal spray flu vaccines are manufactured using egg-based technology, at Physicians Immediate Care, we use a quadrivalent cell-based vaccine (Flucelvax) which is completely egg-free and preservative-free.
-If you are concerned about specific additives, this vaccine is free of formaldehyde, antibiotics, gluten, gelatin, latex, thimerosal, and other preservatives.
+Beginning in September of 2020 we are also offering the Trivalent FLUAD vaccine for adults 65 years and older.
+FLUAD helps create a stronger immune response to older adults.
+If you are concerned about specific additives, these vaccines are free of formaldehyde, antibiotics, gluten, gelatin, latex, thimerosal, and other preservatives.
 We are choosing to use this egg-free vaccine because we believe it may work better than the egg-based vaccines with less adverse effects.
 Note: Flucelvax is approved for anyone older than 4.

 When to Get the Flu Shot